mlehotsky13/animal-shop/README.md

 For local run, use `java -jar -Dspring.profiles.active=local app.jar`
   - mongodb service needs to be running on default port `27017`
   - need to specify `jwt.secret` property or declare env variable `JWT_SECRET`

+## API documentation
+To see API documentation, visit: `/swagger-ui.html` endpoint.